The Ultimate Guide to LinkedIn Live: How to Go Live on LinkedIn

 However, users can include logos of sponsors in streams, as long as the logos are presented tastefully.

-As we discussed, LinkedIn Live is still an exclusive feature, and access to LinkedIn Live is available on an application basis.
+As we discussed, LinkedIn Live is still an exclusive feature, and access to LinkedIn Live is available based on meeting set criteria, which include:

-• Are in good standing with LinkedIn according to Professional Community Policies
+• Being in good standing as per LinkedIn’s Professional Community Policies

 Live streaming on LinkedIn is a bit different than streaming on other social media platforms.
 The nature of LinkedIn as a live streaming platform is certainly beneficial on its own, but the exclusivity of the live streaming feature brings even more value.